Jadace96/react-initial-config/README.md

 # react-config
- Initial react app configuration from cero with webpack and babel
+ Initial react app configuration from zero with webpack and babel